Renaldas0/A-Z_designers/README.md

-# Improve Your Golf
+# A-Z_Designers

-### [Improve Your Golf](https://improve-your-golf.herokuapp.com/) is a full stack website developed to be a website that takes bookings for golf lessons.
-The user must create an account to be able to make bookings for classes, then they are able to change or delete their placed bookings.
+### [A-Z_Designers](https://a-z-designers.herokuapp.com/) is a full stack E-Commerce website developed to be a website for an online clothing store.
+This website allows users to purchase clothing that is in stock as Anonymous users and even create an account which allows them to save shipping/billing details and previous orders.

 ![responsive](https://user-images.githubusercontent.com/97538312/203823455-a1f9d1d8-3687-4b54-a6a1-2b5d1a8e8026.jpg)

 ##  **Purpose**
-  - The purpose of this website is to provide information about our studio and encourage golfers of all age groups to try out our lessons that will improve their golf.
+  - The purpose of this E-Commerce website is to connect users with a retail business in which the user can purchase designer clothing online efficiently from the comfort of their home.

 ## Agile Methodology
-  - Use of Github Issues and User Stories
+  - Use of Github Issues and User Stories is involved as part of Agile methodology
   ![user_stories](https://user-images.githubusercontent.com/97538312/204099265-eb4c50b9-ed7d-4d70-b27c-5a2d807fd17e.jpg)